 In this article we look at the best online Will writing services in the UK.
-We explain ways in which you can get a Will for free as well as providing a list of the UK's best paid-for Will writing services.
-First let's look at whether you actually need a Will in the first place.
+We explain ways in which you can get a Will for free as well as provide a list of the UK's best paid-for Will writing services.
+First, let's look at whether you actually need a Will in the first place.

 Do I need a Will?